 For end-2022, the LCDFI conducted 46 batches of training as requested by LPMG-DAD, or 100% of the target 46 training batches under the Capacity Building Program.
 Out of the 46 training batches, 44 were conducted virtually, while the remaining two batches were conducted face-to-face.
 In summary, LCDFI was able to train 333 LANDBANK Borrowing Cooperatives (BCs) with 1,635 participants.
-Of the 333, 174 BCs are from Maturity Level A and B, 31 BCs are from maturity level C and D, 106 BCs are from other categories and 22 BCs have no Maturity Level/ECORI provided.
+Of the 333, 174 BCs are from Maturity Levels A and B, 31

+BCs are from Maturity Levels C and D, 106 BCs are from other categories and 22 BCs have no Maturity Level/ ECORI provided.
 Fifty-four BCs were trained more than once.

-the Capacity Building Officers of LCDFI.
+Speakers and the actual conduct of training facilitated by the Capacity Building Officers of LCDFI.
 The overall rating given by the participants/LCDFI to 12 batches of training that were monitored are excellent.